 Our friends at Clever Real Estate make it simple to find Alabama’s best real estate agents.
 Their licensed concierge team can learn about your goals and help you take your investment journey to the next level, with free, personalized introductions to local real estate experts.
 There’s no risk or downside to starting your research with Clever — there’s zero obligation or hidden fees.

-Best of all, real estate investors who find an agent through Clever can easily take advantage of Alabama's buyer rebate opportunities.
-You can receive up to 0.5% cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.
+Best of all, real estate investors who find an agent through Clever can easily take advantage of Alabama’s buyer rebate opportunities.
+You can receive cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.

 What is the best place to buy rental property in Alabama?